[Reading time: 3 minutes]

 There is a risk involved in any change

-Every time we undertake a change involving technology, we are taking a risk.
+Every time we undertake a change, we are taking a risk.

-We set out to achieve a certain outcome but things don’t always work out as hoped:
+We set out to achieve a certain outcome but we know there’s a high risk that things won’t always work out as hoped:

-- It does not achieve the desired business outcome
+- It may not achieve the desired business outcome

-So, how do we usually deal with this risk?
+So, how do we usually deal with the risk?

 If change means risk, then no change means no risk, right?